fmalina/revisions-blocl/activism/becausewesayso.md

 masters of mankind”: “All for ourselves, and nothing for other people.”

-Classical liberalism shipwrecked on the shoals of capitalism, but its humanistic commitments and aspirations didn’t die.
+Classical liberalism shipwrecked on the shoals of capitalism, but its humanistic commitments and aspirations didn't die.

 This broad tendency in human development seeks to identify structures of hierarchy, authority and domination that constrain human development, and then